duowuyms/Trailblazer/adaptive_bitrate_streaming/README.md

    pip install tqdm==4.62.2
    ```
 # Usage
-## Usage of NetLLM
+## Usage of Trailblazer
-To run NetLLM, first we need to download some LLMs.
+To run Trailblazer, first we need to download some LLMs.
 For example, if you want to use Llama2-7b as the foundation model, please download Llama2-7b in the directory: `../downloaded_plms/llama2/base`.
-In the following, we will use the Llama2-7b as the example to illustrate the usage of NetLLM.
+In the following, we will use the Llama2-7b as the example to illustrate the usage of Trailblazer.

 **Finetune LLM**